The Alternator Charging System.

 SEE article #17: http://bmwmotorcycletech.info/altbrushrotor.htm

-NOTE: This happens, now and then.
-You replace the brushes; then zero charging!
+NOTE The following happens now and then.
+You replace the brushes; then no charging!
 You probably removed the brush holder assembly, & failed to reassemble the insulating washers correctly.
-The D- terminal is grounded to the case, the Df is insulated from the case, even though an exterior first glance shows them identical (later models have metal posts, not any washers, or only one, for the D-).
-You ALSO MIGHT have put the two push-on wires on the wrong terminals.
-BROWN is ALWAYS ground, which is D-.
+The D- terminal is grounded to the case, the Df is insulated from the case, even though an exterior first glance shows them identical (later models have cast-in metal posts, not any washers, or only one, for the D-).
+You ALSO MIGHT have put the two push-on wires on the wrong terminals, which can cause strange problems.
+BROWN is ALWAYS ground, which is always D-.
 If you reverse the brush terminal connectors, the alternator will not work, but the GEN lamp will stay illuminated!
-Possibly you can injure the VR.
+At least, that is what will happen on grounded D- posts models.
+Possibly you can injure the VR if you ground the wire from the VR that should go to Df (with proper brush insulation, etc).
 You do NOT have to disassemble the brush holder mounting for a brush replacement job.

-A brush rarely has a flexible wire break, that braided wire connects to the holder terminal, sometimes invisibly.
+A brush rarely has its flexible wire break; that braided wire connects to the holder terminal, sometimes invisibly.
 You can pull a SLIGHT bit on the wire, as if to pull the brush out of the holder, slightly, to see if the wire is intact.
-When the wire breaks it is usually from a poor soldering job, where solder 'wicks' up the braid, and stiffens it.
+When the wire breaks it is usually from a poor soldering job, where solder 'has wicked up the braid', and stiffens it.

-A small booklet on the airhead charging system, but quite adequate, especially for troubleshooting, with illustrations and practical advice, is available from Motorrad Elektrik. http://www.motoelekt.com (256) 442-8886 Revisions: Last edit of THIS page:
+A small booklet on the airhead charging system, only, but quite adequate, especially for troubleshooting, with illustrations and practical advice, is available from Motorrad Elektrik. http://www.motoelekt.com (256) 442-8886

 final release: 01-03-2004